nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

     filtered_set.to_csv(file_name, index=False)
 ```

+When this function is called, it should output a file that looks similar to the one below.

-Find all the homologs for the two species of interest.
+Step 6: Find all the homologs for the two species of interest.

 ```Python
 def gene_list(species_1, chrom, species_2_id, species_2_gene_name, file_name):